 Submit unofficial transcript(s) as part of your online application.

 Submit documentation of English language proficiency.

-International student applicants have three options for demonstrating English language proficiency.
+Students for whom English is not a native/primary language have three options for demonstrating English language proficiency.

 If offered admission, submit documentation of financial verification for visa process (F-1 and J-1 students).

 The visa process begins after an international applicant has been formally admitted to the UO by the Division of Graduate Studies.
 U.S. Government regulations require that the University of Oregon verify the availability of sufficient financial support for non-immigrant students before a Certificate of Eligibility (Form I-20 or DS-2019) can be issued.